Fine Needle Biopsy of The Prostate – Indications, Procedures

 • Light bleeding from your rectum

-To prevent infection after the biopsy, your provider may prescribe antibiotics to take for several days after the procedure.
+To prevent after the biopsy, your provider may prescribe antibiotics to take for several days after the procedure.
 Be sure you take the full dose as directed.

 Why the Test is Performed